ylikx/forpy/README.md

 end program
 ```

+### Accessing array elements

 The following example shows how to access the data of a ndarray with
 the method `ndarray%get_data`.
-It also shows how to safely return a ndarray
+It also shows how to return a ndarray
-from a subroutine.
+from a subroutine without using a copy of a Fortran array.

 We create a new `ndarray` with the function `ndarray_create_empty`,
 specifying the shape of the array.